-You can study and MPhil or PhD in music.
-Staff have expertise in Electro- accoustic composition, music education, early English and Dutch keyboard, composition, Italian and German Baroque and Classical music, contemporary European art music and aesthetics, computational music and electroacoustic composition.
+You can study an MPhil or PhD in music.
+Staff have expertise in Electro- acoustic composition, music education, early English and Dutch keyboard, composition, Italian and German Baroque and Classical music, contemporary European art music and aesthetics, computational music and electro-acoustic composition.

 Key Programme Information